 8. Place frozen fruit into a freezer bag with a tablespoon of Greek yoghurt, ready to pop into the blender for a delicious smoothie.

-10. Sharing is caring – when going away you may find that friends, family and neighbours are looking for just the ingredient that you are disposing of so always check with those nearby.
-If you have one in your area, a community fridge is the ideal way to ensure that your waste food goes to other who will benefit greatly from it.
+10. Sharing is caring!
+When going away, you may find that friends, family and neighbours are looking for just the ingredient that you are disposing of so always check with those nearby.